Edge-unfolding nested prismatoids

-\textbf{Abstract:} {\em A $3$-Prismatoid is the convex hull of two convex polygons $A$ and $B$ which lie in parallel planes $H_A, H_B\subset\mathbb{R}^3$.
-Let $A'$ be the orthogonal projection of $A$ onto $H_B$.
-A prismatoid is called nested if $A'$ is properly contained in $B$, or vice versa.
-We show that every nested prismatoid has an edge-unfolding to a non-overlapping polygon in the plane. \footnote{The author declares that all data supporting the findings of this study are available within the article} \em}
+\textbf{Abstract:} {\em A $3$-prismatoid is the convex hull of two convex polygons $A$ and $B$ which lie in parallel planes $H_A, H_B\subset\mathbb{R}^3$.
+Let $\tilde{A}$ be the orthogonal projection of $A$ onto $H_B$.
+A $3$-prismatoid is called nested if $\tilde{A}$ is properly contained in $B$, or vice versa.
+We show that every nested $3$-prismatoid has an edge-unfolding to a non-overlapping polygon in the plane. \em}